- About Us

 With over 2,000 professional book reviews under my belt and rising weekly, I'm not sure where to begin.
 Obviously, I love to read!
 I juggled a double major in both English Education and Dance in college (English Ed. to land a job, Dance for the pure joy of it!)
-From there, I've worked in both fields consistently to the present.
+From there, I've worked in both fields consistently until this obsession we call InD'tale grew too big to juggle - although I still teach occasionally and dance when the opportunity presents itself!

 While working in this industry I've had the wonderful opportunity of meeting and interviewing some of publishing's most famous (and fun) authors and celebrities.
 Since the biggest complaint people had about me while growing up was that I ask way too many questions, this career has been the perfect fit.
 I LOVE people (one has to work very hard for me not to like them!)
 The past few years, however, I have become increasingly aware of the very talented authors that are not afforded media exposure simply because they choose to self or small publish rather than accept the strictures of mainstream publishing.
 Thus, the idea of "InD'tale" magazine was born!